AlirezaRoshanzamir/continuous-delivery-course/4-configuration-management/presentation.md

 ------
 ### Keep Absolutely Everything in Version Control
 - Everything required to re-create your application's binaries and the environments in which they run.
-As well as environment infrastructure declarative descriptions and scripts (GitOps: Git is the single source of truth).
+As well as environment infrastructure declarative descriptions and scripts (GitOps: Git is the single source of truth).  <!-- .element class="fragment fade-in-then-semi-out" -->
-- Analysts should store requirements documents.
+- Analysts should store requirements documents.  <!-- .element class="fragment fade-in-then-semi-out" -->
-- Testers should keep their test scripts and procedures in version control.
+- Testers should keep their test scripts and procedures in version control.  <!-- .element class="fragment fade-in-then-semi-out" -->
 - Project managers should save their release plans, progress charts, and risk logs here.
-In short, every member of the team should store any document or file related to the project in version control.
+In short, every member of the team should store any document or file related to the project in version control.  <!-- .element class="fragment fade-in-then-semi-out" -->
-- Many projects also store binary images of their application servers, compilers, virtual machines, and other parts of their toolchain in version control (not output binaries which rapidly proliferate, there may be two commits for the same version, one for source code and another for the binaries).
+- Many projects also store binary images of their application servers, compilers, virtual machines, and other parts of their toolchain in version control (not output binaries which rapidly proliferate, there may be two commits for the same version, one for source code and another for the binaries).  <!-- .element class="fragment fade-in-then-semi-out" -->
 - To manage large files, use LFS plugins such as GitLFS.
-Otherwise, use other types of artifactories, storages, and file servers (such as JFrog, Nexus, Samba, MinIO, ...) and definitely consider versioning.
+Otherwise, use other types of artifactories, storages, and file servers (such as JFrog, Nexus, Samba, MinIO, ...) and definitely consider versioning.  <!-- .element class="fragment fade-in-then-semi-out" -->

 ------
 ### Keep Absolutely Everything in Version Control: Documentation